 - Light vaginal bleeding or spotting

-If you have vaginal discharge, which many women don't, the characteristics of the discharge might indicate the type of vaginitis you have.
+If you have vaginal discharge, the characteristics of the discharge might indicate the type of vaginitis you have.
 Examples include:

 - Bacterial vaginosis.
 You might develop a grayish-white, foul-smelling discharge.
-The odor, often described as a fishy odor, might be more obvious after sexual intercourse.
+The odor, often described as a fishy odor, might be more obvious after sex.

 - Trichomoniasis.
 An infection called trichomoniasis (trik-o-moe-NIE-uh-sis) can cause a greenish-yellow, sometimes frothy discharge.